HubSpot

 Why RFC3966 Matters for Modern Applications

-Data Consistency and Validation
+Data Consistency and CRM Integrity

 This standardization becomes critical when: